Four Dances from Estancia

 About this Piece

-Among the leading lights of 20th-century concert music in South America, Argentina’s Alberto Ginastera is acknowledged for his successful blending of indigenous music with the more rigorous elements of European art music.
-Over a career extending over more than half a century, Ginastera would eventually leave behind the folk idiom and write in more contemporary styles, even adopting the twelve-tone system in his later scores.
+Among the leading lights of 20th-century concert music in South America, Argentina’s Alberto Ginastera is acknowledged for his successful blending of Indigenous music with the more rigorous elements of European art music.
+Over a career extending over more than half a century, Ginastera would eventually leave behind the folk idiom and write in more contemporary styles, even adopting the 12-tone system in his later scores.
 His most frequently played works, not surprisingly, are from the earlier period of his career, and they are reminiscent of the “folkloric” music of other composers who mined the riches of Latin American source material.

-The first of the dances, entitled “Los trabajadores agrícolas,” offers an exceptionally energetic cast of field hands: clearly some dramatic license is being taken with the verisimilitude of the depiction.
-Eventually, the relentless rhythm subsides a bit and a tune begins to emerge.
-The second item in the suite, the “Danza del trigo” (The Wheat Dance), provides a lyrical interlude, which is followed by an energetic and rhythmically sophisticated dance for “Los peones de hacienda” (The Cattle Men).
-The furious final “Malambo” takes its title from a dance that has long figured in a competition among gauchos (Argentine cowboys).
-An authoritative source informs us that “the malambo was characterized by a fast and constant movement in eighth-notes and a constant 6/8 rhythm.”
+The first of the dances, titled “Los trabajadores agrícolas”(The Land Workers), offers an exceptionally energetic cast of field hands; clearly some dramatic license is being taken with the verisimilitude of the depiction.
+Eventually, the relentless rhythm subsides, and a tune begins to emerge.
+The second item in the suite, the “Danza del trigo” (Wheat Dance), provides a lyrical interlude, which is followed by an energetic and rhythmically sophisticated dance for “Los peones de hacienda” (The Cattlemen).
+The furious final Malambo takes its title from a swift dance in 6/8 rhythm that has long figured in a competition among gauchos (Argentinian cowboys).